rweather/system80-restoration/README.md

 brand new PCB's.
 But a lot of work would be required to add footprints and lay everything out.

-The components in the System 80 are all bog-standard Z-80, memory, and TTL logic chips.
-Making a new System 80 from scratch wouldn't be impossible.
+The components in the System 80 are mostly bog-standard Z-80, memory, and TTL logic chips that can still be sourced today.
+The main exception is the character generator ROM, but that could be replaced with a modern EEPROM.

+Making a new System 80 from scratch wouldn't be difficult.
 But some things would be easier with modern components:

 * Use a single 16K EEPROM instead of separate 4K EPROM's.
 * Use static RAM chips like the 32K 62256 for system memory, instead of